gpillon/k4all/README.md

 ## Overview

-**Warning: The installation process is fully unattended and will format the entire /dev/sda device.
+**Warning: The installation process is fully unattended and will format the entire `/dev/sda|vda|mmcblk device`.
 Ensure that your data is backed up before proceeding.**

 Key features include:
 - **Metrics Server**: Enables resource usage metrics collection for Kubernetes.